Where it all Began: Opera Talks by the Years

 2015

 OPERA STEPS TO THE STAGE BEGINS: I started advertising new opera programs in October 2015.
 With encouragement from my family, close friends and Mr. Sutherland, I created opera programs based on the knowledge I learned in the music library.
-My first opera program was in November 2015 at the Garden City Public Library.
+My first opera program was on November 22, 2015 at the Garden City Public Library.
 I used to use copies of artifacts from the Metropolitan Opera Music Library that I discovered and cataloged.

 2016-17